 You are encouraged to register with the service even if you don’t currently require support.
 To register or update your details for this service, see Get support if you're clinically extremely vulnerable.

-You are advised not to go to a pharmacy.
+You are strongly advised not to go to pharmacies.

-You are encouraged in the first instance to ask a friend, family member, carer or a volunteer (for example one of the NHS Volunteer Responders) to collect your medicines for you.
-If none of these are available, then you will be eligible for free medicines delivery.
+If friends and family are not able to collect your medicines for you, and you and/or the pharmacy are unable to arrange a volunteer, then you will be eligible for free medicines delivery.
 Please contact your pharmacy to inform them that you are clinically extremely vulnerable and need your medicines delivered, and they will arrange this free of charge.

 Mental health support

 It is normal during these uncertain and unusual times to feel anxious or feel low.

 Follow the advice that works for you in the guidance on how to look after your mental health and wellbeing during coronavirus (COVID-19).